 It’s no wonder that Huffington Post accoladed it as the most beautiful beach in the world.

-With a rock arch facing towards this headland, the entrance to the beach becomes as dramatic as its surreal beauty.
+With a rock arch facing toward this headland, the entrance to the beach becomes as dramatic as its surreal beauty.
 Thrashed by savage winter storms, harsh wind, and big waves, this bleak sandy paradise shines golden under sunlight.

 You can access this stunning beach by taking a cruise or by descending from the cliff-top paths.

-Kayaks and boats are also available if you want to take the sea-route to this awe-inspiring beach in Algarve.
+Kayaks and boats are also available if you want to take the sea route to this awe-inspiring beach in Algarve.

 You can spend time strolling or swimming on the beach.